lookit/lookit-docs/docs/source/tutorial-second-study.rst

    "blocks": [
         {
             "emph": true,
-            "text": "Important: your child does not need to be with you until the videos begin.
+            "text": "Your child does not need to be with you until the videos begin.
 First, let's go over what will happen!", "title": "Overview of the 'Look and Listen' study" },
         {